 According to experts, 80 percent of our New Year’s resolutions fail.
 That number is quite discouraging, not to mention that’s a lot of pressure to put on ourselves.
-If your finding that your enthusiasm is beginning to stall this year, don’t worry, read on for six great strategies to help you reboot your resolve and rebalance.

 1. ‘Tis the season to be kind to yourself.

 Be patient with yourself the way you would be patient with a spouse or loved one.
 Start by ditching the guilt and shame associated with weight issues.
 Health and well-being are dynamic–an ever changing balancing act.
 We each have natural cycles of activity, restoration, nutrition, and elimination.
 For example, if you find you no longer have the motivation to exercise since you made your well-meaning resolution to “get fit and stay fit,” or if you’re just not achieving the results you want, DON’T give up, but DO take the pressure off.

 Maybe what’s holding you back is what used to work may no longer be effective for one or more reasons.
 Consider rebalancing your seasonal lifestyle.
 Winter can be a time for increased nurturing.
 This may mean reading a book, sharing more quality family time, or enjoying a hobby.